michaliskarampasis/michaliskarampasis/README.md

 ### 🎓 Academic Background

-- MSc in Data Science Athens University of Economics and Business
+- MSc in Data Science from the Athens University of Economics and Business

 - BSc in Applied Mathematics from the University of Athens